Pas-Kapli/FastaCon/README.md

 1) fasta formated files in the folder "fasta_files"

-2) a list of all taxa names included in the fasta files, called "taxa_order.txt" and it should be placed in the directory "fasta_files".
-The concatenated sequences will be written in the concatenated.fas file according to "taxa_order.txt"
+2) a list of all taxa names included in the fasta files, called "taxa_order.txt" and it should be placed in the directory "fasta_files" (check examples for format).
+The concatenated sequences will be written in the concatenated.fas file according to "taxa_order.txt".
 If "taxa_order.txt" is missing the taxa names will be retrieved from the fasta files found in the "fasta_files" folder.
 The list of taxa will then be written in the "taxa_names_guessed_from_fasta_files.fas" file in the "Con_V3" directory

 Prerequisites: